AnthonySkoury/SDR-Aircraft-Traffic-Application/README.md

 If needed, install the Google Maps API with `npm install google-map-react`

-Follow this [guide](https://developers.google.com/maps/documentation/embed/get-api-key) to get your own API key and add it to the frontend/src/map/Map.js file
+**Obtaining a Google Maps API Key**
+Go to the [Google Cloud Platform Console](https://console.cloud.google.com/apis/credentials?authuser=0&_ga=2.126357261.1224200343.1612121726-26711352.1612121726) and create a new project

+You may have to create a new account and link your credit card to access the free tier.
+Google provides $200 of monthly credit and it only costs @2 per 1000 requests.

+In the credentials tab, click on the "Create Credentials" button and select "API Key"

-Add the API key to the value of key in `bootstrapURLKeys={{ key: '' }}`.
+In the `frontend/src/map/Map.js` file, add the API key to the value of key in `bootstrapURLKeys={{ key: '' }}`.

+For more information on getting a Google Maps API key, please refer to the Google docs [here](https://developers.google.com/maps/documentation/javascript/get-api-key)

 * For more information, please read the frontend README [here](https://github.com/AnthonySkoury/Air-Traffic-System/blob/main/frontend/README.md)